Skip to main content

 • Loss of consciousness

-A combination of breathing issues, swelling, and dizziness could signal anaphylaxis which is a severe reaction that involves multiple systems in the body.
+A combination of breathing issues, swelling, and dizziness could signal anaphylaxis, which is a severe reaction that involves multiple systems in the body.
 In this situation, you need to call 911 immediately.
-Another important aspect of allergic reactions to remember is that some symptoms start off mild and can progress rapidly.
+Another important aspect of allergic reactions to remember is that certain symptoms start off mild and can progress rapidly.
 So, erring to the side of caution is always best.

 Symptoms in babies and toddlers